 FIG. 40.
-Glabella, prominent Note prominence of the glabella, the area of the forehead in the midline between the supraorbital ridges, just above the nasal root.

-FIG. 41.
-Metopic depression There is a linear vertical groove in the midline of the forehead, extending from hairline to glabella.
+Glabella, prominent.
+Note prominence of the glabella, the area of the forehead in the midline between the supraorbital ridges, just above the nasal root.
+Metopic Depression Definition: Linear vertical groove in the midline of the forehead, extending from hairline to glabella (Fig. 41). subjective Comments: There is no underlying bony defect (metopism).